Updated July 24, 2023

 - High Fees and Expenses: Structured Notes carry high fees, which ultimately hit the returns of investors.
 The fees hurt even more if the underlying does not perform well, killing the returns further or maybe putting the returns in negative territory.

 - High Risk: The risk involved in the structured note is much higher than many other asset classes, and the worst part is that the investor will not have an exit if the investment bet goes wrong.
 The investor will then be left with damaged merchandise.

 The utility of Structured Note is debatable because, with the development in financial markets, there are very few instruments where investors can not take exposure directly.
 Structured Debt may, though, at times offer attractive investment opportunities.
 Investing in them is more of an art because not all of these instruments are investable.
-A little bit of due diligence can make these investments a work of skill rather than being a work of pure luck.
+A little bit of due diligence can make these investments a work of skill rather than a work of pure luck.

-There is also rampant misselling in these products because most investors rely on advisors’ who collect hefty fees from sales of these products.
+There is also rampant misselling of these products because most investors rely on advisors’ who collect hefty fees from sales of these products.
 Investors should consult their independent advisors for the right advice about investing in these products.

 This is a guide to the Structured Note.
-Here we discuss how does the structure Not Work? along with the risk factors, examples as well as advantages and disadvantages.
+Here we discuss how does the structure note work? along with the risk factors, examples as well as advantages and disadvantages.
 You may also look at the following articles to learn more –